Oops! Something went wrong while submitting the form.

 5. Secure Deployment

-One goal of an SME running a web application involves ensuring that a service always remains available.
+One goal of an SME running a web application involves ensuring that service always remains available.
 However, this can be a daunting challenge, especially during system maintenance and upgrades.
 Businesses can maintain stable production environments with secure design-based infrastructure and enough policies around application deployment so that service updates are automated.
 It is essential to run a reliable and safe testing environment to test the changes before deploying them.
 Once the developers are satisfied that the Web application is ready for prime time, they should deploy it on a staging server that mirrors a production environment to ensure that the service will not be interrupted.
 Actual code development should not take place in the staging area, and only minor changes on the application settings should be allowed before deploying the web application to a production environment.

 Secure Access to Production Environment

 Users with privileged accounts should be required to connect to a secure Jump Box to administer servers.
 In fact, production servers should be configured to only accept connections from the Jump Boxes with two-factor authentication to further enhance security.
-Any user attempting to access critical ports and hosts should first log into the secure jump boxes that have fully patched software, updated antivirus, firewall, and with unused services that have been disabled.
+Any user attempting to access critical ports and hosts should first log into the secure jump boxes that have fully patched software, updated antivirus, firewall, and unused services that have been disabled.
 Moreover, with the jump box, it is possible to control the services that users can access a critical business network.

 Cyber Essentials for Compliance

-Cyber essentials features a set of technical controls in areas of device hardening and management, patch management, network configuration, and tooling that can help Businesses protect their valued cyber assets and critical data from online threats.
+Cyber essentials feature a set of technical controls in areas of device hardening and management, patch management, network configuration, and tooling that can help Businesses protect their valued cyber assets and critical data from online threats.
 Cyber essentials demonstrate the maturity of an organization’s cybersecurity posture.
 It can be used to conduct security improvements that provide a baseline for major compliance standards, such as HIPAA, GDPR, ISO 27001, NIST, and PCI-DSS.
 Overall, cyber essentials security measures can be deployed by organizations to protect sensitive information.

 Ultimately, vulnerabilities and security flaws have become common in applications today.
 In effect, Businesses can deploy this cybersecurity checklist to identify and mitigate them during their software lifecycles, starting from design, to development, to production.